 Hiking Iconic Mirador Las Torres on a Budget!

 Even if you’ve never heard of Mirador Las Torres ~ chances are, you’ve seen it.
-Images of these towering spires are used on travel guides all over the world: they are the pinnacle of outdoor inspiration.
-Torres del Paine National Park is named after these famous peaks, which translate to: “Towers of Blue.”
-You could also call them “Towers of Pain,” & it would be entirely appropriate for this hike, which is quite possibly the most famous hike in all of Patagonia.
-But it’s also notoriously expensive!
-So let’s find out all about hiking iconic Mirador Las Torres on a budget!Â
+Images of these towering spires are used on travel guides world-wide: they’re the pinnacle of outdoor inspiration.
+Torres del Paine National Park is named for these famous peaks, which translates to: “Towers of Blue.”
+You can also call them “Towers of Pain!”
+It would be an entirely appropriate name for the most famous hike in all of Patagonia.
+But it can also be very expensive here.
+So let’s find out how to hike iconic Mirador Las Torres on a budget!

 Let’s Go to Patagonia!